Emil and the Detectives (1935 film)

-Emil and the Detectives is a 1935 British family adventure film directed by Milton Rosmer and starring John Williams, George Hayes and Mary Glynne.
+Emil and the Detectives (also known as Emil) is a 1935 British family adventure film directed by Milton Rosmer and starring John Williams, George Hayes and Mary Glynne.
+It was written by Cyrus Brooks, Margaret Carter, Frank Launder and Billy Wilder based on the 1928 novel by Erich Kästner.

-It is a remake of the 1931 German film Emil and the Detectives with the main setting moved from Berlin to London.
-Otherwise it follows the original very closely, largely using Billy Wilder's screenplay, the music by Allan Gray, even recreating many of the same camera shots.
+It is a remake of the 1931 German film Emil und die Detektive with the main setting moved from Berlin to London.
+Otherwise it follows the original closely, including the music by Allan Gray, and recreating many of the same camera shots.
 It was made at Shepperton Studios.

 Plot

 While on a train from his home in the countryside to stay with his grandfather in London, a boy named Emil suspects that he has been robbed of his money by a suspicious-looking man in the same carriage wearing a bowler hat.
 In London, with the help of a gang of street children, he pursues the suspect until he is eventually able to recover the money.